shivshav/rpi-media-server/README.md

 docker logs flexget | grep -i pin
 ```

-Navigate to https://trakt.tv/activate and input the pin from previous step
+Navigate to https://trakt.tv/activate and input the pin from previous step to authorize FlexGet

-**TODO** Get actual url for trakt settings page on SickRage

-Go to `http://<your-pi-IP>:8081/` and click `Authorize Trakt` to initiate setup procedure for SickRage
+Go to `http://<your-pi-IP>:8081/config/notifications/` and click `Authorize Trakt` to initiate setup procedure for SickRage

 ## Deployment
 **TODO**